Best tech for camping iMore 2021

-You want to be able to stay connected in case of emergencies while you're in the great outdoors, but really expensive smartphones don't really mix with rain, mud, dirt, and other camping trip hazards.
+You want to be able to stay connected in case of emergencies while you're in the great outdoors, but really expensive iPhone or Android device doesn't really mix with rain, mud, dirt, and other camping trip hazards.
 It's well worth investing a very modest amount in a waterproof cover for your phone.
 This twin-pack from Smartlle gives you two cases certified to IPX8 rating to shield your phone.

 Listen up: RunningSnail MD-088s

 A super useful bit of tech, this Running Snail radio has an ordinary AM/FM tuner for everyday use but is also NOAA Weather Radio-enabled, just in case.
 It has a built-in flashlight and the ability to charge phones and other gadgetry via USB.
 This has three ways of getting juiced — via USB, solar charging thanks to the panel on top, or by using the hand crank.

 There are some home comforts you can't replicate when you're camping, but a cold beverage and chilled food doesn't need to be one of them, thanks to this product from Igloo.
 With heavy-duty blow-molded construction, extra-thick foam walls, rubberized T-latches that make for a secure lid closure, and lock in the cold, this cooler can keep ice solid for up to four days.

 Tents 'n' tech